 Ultra Premiums are great-quality, excellent-tasting, cellar-worthy wines from producers of all sizes.
 Beyond this price point is where wine prices become a diminishing return to buy wines from in-demand wine regions (e.g., Napa Valley, Bordeaux, Barbaresco) or in-demand wineries.

-This will get you excellent wines from any of the top wine regions of the world from near-top producers, including special vineyard-designates, unique aging requirements, and in-demand wine varieties.
+This will get you excellent wines from any of the world’s top wine regions from near-top producers, including special vineyard-designates, unique aging requirements, and in-demand wine varieties.
 This cost will get you into prestige as associated with a region (e.g., Red Mountain, Oakville, Templeton Gap, Bolgheri, Champagne, etc.)

 Super Luxury Wine

-This category will get you into wines from top producers from the prestigious wine regions in the world, although not necessarily their top bottling.
+This category will get you into wines from top producers from the world’s prestigious wine regions, although not necessarily their top bottling.

 The pinnacle of wines, wineries, and micro sites of the world.